kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 ## What didn't we get to?

+- testing microservice comms - circuit breakers, other stuff mentioned in Release It! and Martin's article
 - testing client's pseudo-transactions fully
 - testing recovery
 - microservice interaction - including [whatever the patterns are for microservice interaction]